TheAcharya/MarkerData-Website/docs/troubleshooting.md

 To ensure optimal functionality of **Marker Data**, please ensure it is installed within the Applications folder.

-## Why is the upload speed to Notion slow?
+## Experiencing slow uploads in Notion

+Notion enforces variable rate limits on its API, averaging approximately three requests per second.
+While brief bursts above this average may occasionally be permitted, they are not guaranteed and should not be relied upon.
+It is important to note that Notion’s rate limits are subject to change without notice, and we do not have control over these adjustments.

+As usage approaches the rate limit, upload performance may gradually degrade, resulting in slower response times.
+To prevent this and avoid errors such as `500 Server Error` or `HTTP 429 (Too Many Requests)`, users are strongly advised not to upload large Data Set (e.g., 99 images) in a single batch.

+Instead, we recommend uploading data in smaller batches of up to 50 items, followed by a short pause before initiating the next batch.
+This approach helps maintain consistent performance and minimises the risk of triggering rate-limiting errors.

+For the most up-to-date information on Notion’s rate limits, please refer to their [official documentation](https://developers.notion.com/reference/request-limits).

-The slow upload speed to Notion could be attributed to potential issues with Notion's servers or regional server connectivity.
+The slow upload speed could also be attributed to potential issues with Notion's servers or regional server connectivity.
 Please verify the current [status](https://status.notion.so/) of Notion's servers.

 ## Why are there no images in the extract folder?